A nilpotent IP polynomial multiple recurrence theorem

 \subsection{Compact extensions}

 We begin with the appropriate notion of relative compactness.
-Heuristically, an extension is relatively compact if it is generated by the image of a relatively Hilbert-Schmidt operator. \begin{definition}[\cite{MR1692634}*{Definition 3.4}] Let $Z\to Y$ be a factor.
+Heuristically, an extension is relatively compact if it is generated by the image of a relatively Hilbert--Schmidt operator. \begin{definition}[{\cite[Definition 3.4]{MR1692634}}] Let $Z\to Y$ be a factor.
 A \emph{$Z|Y$-kernel} is a function $H \in L^{\infty}(Z \times_{Y} Z)$ such that

 for a.e. $z_{2}\in Z$.
 If $H$ is a $Z|Y$-kernel and $\phi\in L^{2}(Z)$ then